Being new to the wonderful world of pomade, you’re probably wondering how to pick a decent one to use. Behold hairyfoo’s Top 10 Pomade list!

 But what is the difference between oil and water base?
 The most simplistic answer I could give is if you want the classic slick back pompadour hair go OIL.
 Or if you want the greaser look or something along the lines of having your hair shiny and not move too much.

-But be warned, using oil does come with some side-effects such as acne from using this pomade too much.
+But be warned, using oil does come with some side-effects such as acne from utilizing this pomade too much.
 And of course the risk of drying out your hairs natural oils.

 If your hair is starting to thin, be careful when applying the product, always use a comb to avoid hair coming out.